 Some have told me they read books from success teachers like Tony Robbins or Napoleon Hill and others search Pinterest for ways to keep their house/life organized.

-Once you find a personal development approach that appeals to you and that you can benefit from, we tend to seek it out.
+Once we find a personal development approach that appeals to us and that we can benefit from, we tend to seek it out more often.
 Since you're reading my blog, I know I don't have to tell you how important it is to regularly invest time improving yourself in some way.

 Invest in your health.